andersganander/record_store/README.md

 - ### Navigation

     - The responsive navigation bar contains links to Home, Records, Events and Contact Pages.
-    - The current page is marked in the navigation bar with a different color.
+    - The active page is marked in the navigation bar with a different color.
     - External pages are opened in a new tab so that user won't be confused.
     - The text on the landing page also contain links to the other pages to make the user aware of what he/she can expect to find on the site.

 ![Nav bar image](docs/readme_images/nav_bar.jpg)

 - ### The Landing Page
-    - The landing page...
+    - The landing page is very straightforward and presents information about the subject.

 ![Landing page image](docs/readme_images/landing_page.jpg)

 - ### Records Page
-    - This page
+    - On the records page the user find a selection of records currently in the store.
+    - In the text at the top of the page there are links to the contact page and to an external page which explains the grading standard that is used.
+    - Each record is presented on a card with pictures of the front and back covers, a short description of the condition and a longer description.
+    - In the nav bar, RECORDS is marked in white to indicate where the user is currently located on the site.

 ![Records page image](docs/readme_images/records_page.jpg)